The Magian Age

 1. A Genocide Ignored by the Media

-The Inquisition, and the Cathar Genocide that began it, are firmly established historically (see also Lemkin below).
+The Inquisition, and the Cathar Genocide that started it, are firmly established historically (see also Lemkin below).

 The Cathars were perceived as a threat by the hierarchist Church as they represented a truer legacy of the teachings of Jesus of Nazareth: the simple living, the ascetic leadership, the equalism, etc. (see Catharism: A Jewel of Faith).
 For example, in 1206 Diego of Osma, the future Saint Dominic who went on to create the Catholic Dominican Order, tried to convert them peacefully: